GoogleCloudPlatform/community/tutorials/cloud-iot-firestore-config/index.md

   })
 ```

-To deploy the cloud function, you use the Firebase CLI tool:
+To deploy the Cloud Function, you use the Firebase CLI tool:

     cd functions
     npm install